-Groundwater samples will be collected from both monitoring wells and private (residential or water supply) wells in 2016.
-Procedures for collection of samples at these two types of wells differ, since private wells typically have dedicated pumps installed, and are pumped frequently in comparison to monitoring wells.
-Collection of samples from monitoring wells (Section 4.1.1) and private wells (Section 4.1.2) are discussed separately below.
+Groundwater samples will be collected from both monitoring wells and residential or municipal water supply wells in 2017.
+Procedures for collection of samples at these two types of wells differ, since water supply wells typically have dedicated pumps installed, and are pumped frequently in comparison to monitoring wells.
+Collection of samples from monitoring wells (Section 4.1.1) and water supply wells (Section 4.1.2) are discussed separately below.